tiagopog/piped_ruby/README.md

              .unwrap #=> "Pipe things in Ruby!"
 ```

-Piped Ruby is a tiny piece of code that tries to bring an awesome feature to Ruby: pipe operations.
+Piped Ruby is a tiny piece of code that aims to bring the beauty of pipe operators and data transformation to your Ruby application.

 Credit to [Elixir's Pipe Operator](http://elixir-lang.org/getting-started/enumerables-and-streams.html#the-pipe-operator) and [Chainable Methods](https://github.com/akitaonrails/chainable_methods) gem which were the source of inspiration for this gem :-)